parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 ```
 ### Multiple Server Containers

+Please note the server containers cannot be hosted on the same node when the host network configuration is used because they will all try to use the same port.

 For a cluster setup with multiple servers, we need to instantiate a seed server :

 ```bash